jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Watch / Unwatch task

-Watch / Unwatch task is a feature of the Tick It site, users will have
+Watch / Unwatch task is a feature of the Tick It site giving users the ability to watch and unwatch tasks which if watched will be displayed in the users watched list, giving the user a means for keeping track of specific tasks.

 <details>
 <summary>Watch / Unwatch task image</summary>